ngrenjie2005-eng/FYP-Brand-Reputation-System/notebooks/README.md

 `FYP_Single_Algorithm.ipynb` is the main notebook for:

-- dataset preparation;
+- Dataset preparation;
-- full text preprocessing;
+- Full text preprocessing;
-- data exploration;
+- Data exploration;
-- feature representation;
+- Feature representation;
-- individual machine-learning experiments;
+- Individual machine-learning experiments;
-- deep-learning experiments;
+- Deep-learning experiments;
-- model comparison.
+- Model comparison.

 This notebook should normally be executed **first** when reproducing the complete project workflow.